joostkremers/pandoc-mode/docs/index.md

 ## end
 ```

+The commented section at the end starting with
+`"## pandoc-mode settings"` contains settings that are used by
+`pandoc-mode`, not by Pandoc itself.
+They are commented out because
+Pandoc actually throws an error when it sees them.

+Note that you can also display all options that `pandoc-mode` recognises
+(both Pandoc options and its own) using a prefix argument; i.e.,
+`C-c / C-u S` displays a list of all options recognised by
+`pandoc-mode`.
+You can use this list if you want to write a defaults
+file manually and make sure it can be read by `pandoc-mode`.
+Option
+variants not in this list are not recognised by `pandoc-mode` and should
+therefore not be used.
+Note that the list does not show the what form
+the value of each option takes (string, list, key/value, etc.) Consult
+the Pandoc documentation to make sure you set the values correctly.

 ## Running Pandoc

 The first item in the menu is “Run Pandoc” (accessible with `C-c / r`),